Dehydration During Pregnancy: A New Mom's Prevention Guide

 High water intake is also ultra-important during pregnancy to enhance your digestion, carry nutrients to the baby, and flush out any toxins and waste in your own body.

 Becoming dehydrated when you’re pregnant can have severe consequences for both you and your unborn child.
 In this blog post, you will find everything you need to know about hydration while you’re pregnant.
 We’ve also included a few ideas, tips, and tricks to prevent hydration from affecting you and your little bundle of joy.

-What is the Importance of Hydration During Pregnancy?
+What Is the Importance of Hydration During Pregnancy?

 Staying hydrated when you’re pregnant not only benefits your baby, it benefits you as well.
 There are three major benefits of making sure you drink water and other fluids that will keep you and your baby hydrated the way you should be.
-You can find those major benefits below.

 Protects Against Urinary Tract Infections and Constipation